AtomicMegaNerd/dotfiles/README.md

 This is my core flake for my Nix-managed machines as well as any other machines that use Nix as a package manager.
 This repo also contains other dotfiles for non-Nix systems.

-Right now we have two hosts that are managed by Nix:
+Right now we have three hosts that are managed by Nix:

 | Host          | OS    | Platform       |
 | ------------- | ----- | -------------- |